 Parties can agree upon a probation period.
 However, it should be noted that a probation period is subject to strict rules.
 It is not permitted to include a probation period in temporary employment contracts of a maximum of 6 months.
 This also applies for a subsequent contract unless the content of the contract differs in essence from the old contract.
-In the situation where for an existing Collective Labour Agreement a probation period is still possible for contracts of 6 months or less, the new rules apply until 1 July 2016 at the latest except where the existing Collective Labour Agreement expires earlier.
+In a Collective Labour Agreement different rules may apply for probabtion periods for temporary employment contracts.